todiane/corri-construction-p3/README.md

 - Profession is chosen from a list of options
 ![CCCCP name](/assets/images/ccccp-rm-profession.webp)

-- The dates worked (must be within a two month period), the total number of days and hours worked.
+- The dates (must be within a two month period), the total number of days and hours worked.

 - As per Working Time Regulations 1998 a maximum of 13 hours are allowed in a day.
 App checks that less than 13 hours is inputted if the dates show only one day was worked.
 It will also check for 13 hours over the days inputted e.g. 01-09-2023 - 03-09-2023 39 hours maximum can be added.